I want to get into Voiceovers – how do I do it?

 “How do I get started in Voiceovers?”
 The short answer?
 You’re going to have to get used to marketing your services, and you’re going to have to learn to do it shamelessly.
 You have an invaluable service that you are offering.
 Accept that.

 Take the time to figure out where and how you’re going to market, and know that there are people who will help you.
 I’m one of them.
-A paid way to go would be my video training series for voice talent.
+A paid way to go would be my video training series for voice talent, or voiceover business coaching.
 It’s, ahem, really good.
 It’s not an expense; rather, it’s an investment.
 Consider it…because it will change your marketing and business approaches.
 It’s over 2 hours of business modules to help you retrain your focus on running a successful voiceover business.

 Be bold.
 Know that you’re in the ring and you have something to offer.